mbernste/mbernste.github.io/_posts/2021-06-13-statistical_test_ml.md

 Traditionally, machine learning is used for examples like the former (classifying images as either cats or dogs) and hypothesis testing is used for the latter (deciding whether the mean scores between two populations of students are equal).
 While indeed machine learning is usually a better fit for problems similar to the former and statistical testing for the latter (see the [article](https://doi.org/10.1016/j.patter.2020.100115) by Li and Tong), this does not necessarily have to be the case.
 Both of these problems can be cast as the problem of making a binary decision between two choices, which can be addressed by either hypothesis testing or machine learning.

-A quick overview of hypothesis testing
+A quick review of hypothesis testing
 -----------

 In hypothesis testing, we summarize our data $X$ using a summarization function $T$ called a **statistic**.
 For example, if $X$ consists of test scores for a sample of students, then $T$ might be a function that simply computes the mean test score.
 When performing hypothesis testing, one makes the very strong assumption that if one of the two choices, say $C_0$, is correct, then $T(X)$ will follow a specified distribution.
 In hypothesis testing parlance, this distribution is called the [null distribution](https://en.wikipedia.org/wiki/Null_distribution#:~:text=Null%20distribution%20is%20a%20tool,is%20said%20to%20be%20true) which we'll denote as $P_{\text{null}}$.
 In hypothesis testing, one computes the probability of drawing a sample from the null distribution that is "at least as extreme" as $T(X)$.
 This probability is called a [p-value](https://en.wikipedia.org/wiki/P-value):